stephenverderame/sapl/README.md

 The postcondtion expression is evaluated in the function's captured environment.
 However a few new names are bound in the postcondition's environment.

 * `result` is always bound in the postcondition expression's environment to the result of the function
-* `number` is bound if the result is an integer or float
-* the name of the results type is bound
+* the name of the result's type is bound, and all meta-types that type satisfies
-    * ex. `int` will be a constant with the value of the function's result if that result is an integer
+    * ex. `int` will be a constant with the value of the function's result if that result is an integer.
+In this examples `number`, and `some` will also be bound to the same value.

 This means that means that a postcondtion containing the name `string` will cause an undeclared variable exception (and thus the postcondition will be violated) if the function actually produces a range.